Strange quark matter as dark matter: 40 years later, a reappraisal: A simple phenomenological model

 \subsubsection{Mathematical framework}

-It is crucial to establish a mathematical framework for handling the size distributions of strangelets.
-Here we will follow the scheme deveoped in \citet{Bucciantini:2019ivq}.
+It is crucial to establish a mathematical framework for handling the number distributions of strangelets.
+Here we will follow the scheme developed in \citet{Bucciantini:2019ivq}.
 Given an initial distribution $P(A')$, representing the number of strangelets with a baryon number $A'$, the distribution after evaporation, denoted as $Q(A)$, is given by:

 Here, $f(A')$ is the function that maps the pre-evaporation baryon number $A'$ onto the post-evaporation baryon number $A$, see \autoref{evapor}, and it can be evaluated by using the technique outlined in the previous section.